Studies

 With this degree, you can apply for Master’s studies in universities of applied sciences or in universities in Finland or abroad.
 You can also participate in continuing education.

-At Metropolia, you can study for example Master’s degrees in:
+At Metropolia, you can study for example Master’s degree in Advanced Practice Nursing.

 You can also study Nursing Science at university.